OctopusDeploy/blog/blog/2023-03/how-to-measure-mean-time-to-resolve/index.md

 - What is the start time
 - What is the end time

-Should you classify something as an incident if a system failed, but didn't impact customers.
+Should you classify something as an incident if a system failed, but didn't impact customers?
 For example, your instant-search feature may have stopped working, but the fallback of letting users round-trip the search form to get a response still worked - is this an incident?
 It's quite subjective.
 What if your web server crashed, but your edge cache continued to serve requests?

+These are the kind of questions you'll need to ask to create a shared definition of an incident.

 The exact start time and end time of an incident can be tricky to pin down.
 Do you start the clock when the CPUs get hot, when the response times slow down, or when the first customer gets an error?
-The same goes for the end time - is it when customers can use the system again, or when you've mitigated the issue, finished fixing a bug, or when you've put in a permanent fix to prevent a similar incident in the future?
+The same goes for the end time.
+Is it when customers can use the system again or when you've mitigated the issue?
+Perhaps it's when you've finished fixing a bug, or when you've put in a permanent fix to prevent a similar incident in the future.

 By creating a strong definition for indicates and their measurement, you can make sure your data is comparable.